Club premises certificate

 Under the old licensing regime it was not an offence to supply alcohol to children in non-profit making private members clubs such as Labour, Liberal, Conservative, ex-services, sports, social and working men's clubs.
 Under the Licensing Act 2003 this is now a serious offence.
 It is illegal to sell alcohol to anyone under 18 anywhere in England and Wales.
 This removes a vast array of exceptions and exemptions that existed under the old licensing regime.

 Under the Licensing Act 2003 it is an offence to allow any person under 16 to be present in licensed premises exclusively or primarily used for the sale of alcohol unless accompanied by an adult.
-It is an offence to allow any person under 16 to be present on licensed premises which are open for the supply of alcohol for consumption on the premises between the hours of midnight and 5:00am when unaccompanied by an adult.
+It is an offence to allow any person under 16 to be present on licensed premises which are open for the supply of alcohol for consumption on the premises between the hours of midnight and 5am when unaccompanied by an adult.
 The Act also extends these provisions to temporary events where the supply of alcohol is the exclusive or primary activity at the event

 The Licensing Act 2003 has increased the penalties for breaches of the act regarding children and has put certain enforcement activities available to the authorities on a legal footing:

-• The maximum fine for selling or supplying alcohol to children is £5,000
+- the maximum fine for selling or supplying alcohol to children is £5,000

-• The maximum fine for persistently selling or supplying alcohol to children is £20,000
+- the maximum fine for persistently selling or supplying alcohol to children is £20,000

-• A personal licence can be suspended or forfeited at first offence.
+- a personal licence can be suspended or forfeited at first offence.
 Previously justices licences could only be suspended on the second offence

-• Test purchasing is now on a statutory footing with guidance issued to the relevant authorities and courts on the steps to be taken and penalties to be imposed on those failing to meet their obligations
+- test purchasing is now on a statutory footing with guidance issued to the relevant authorities and courts on the steps to be taken and penalties to be imposed on those failing to meet their obligations

 See also: